NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-08-28-Writing-classes.md

  }
 {% endhighlight %}

 Same reason holds good, as of why i added `setTitle` routine in the base class.

-More principles will be discussed in my next post, until then `keep calm and debug`.